 WhatsApp – is an instant messaging app which allows you to share photos, videos, text messages and make calls.

 Snapchat – The snapchat app lets you send videos, photos and messages to your friends which appear briefly and then disappear: https://www.net-aware.org.uk/networks/snapchat/

 Check out this page for guides to many more games and apps: https://www.net-aware.org.uk/networks/

 Blue Whale – There is an online game called Blue Whale, which originated in Russia.

 It encourages self harm for 50 days then committing suicide on the last day.

 Young people carve a whale on their forearm.
 There has been increased suicides in Russia, linked to this game.

 In Hampshire there have been 2 completed suicides and 2 v.near misses.

-These are ‘Lovoo’ and ‘Woozworld’.
+also look out for ‘Lovoo’ and ‘Woozworld’.

 Lovoo is an online dating, chatting and flirting app.
 You can search for people who are close to your current location and engage in private chats.
 The app is free but there is also a ‘VIP’ paid membership option.
 The VIP membership enables you to end a greater number of chat requests, have more matches and view other users profiles anonymously in ‘ghost mode’ so they don’t know you’ve seen their picture and details.